 Looking for an introduction to Computer Science?
 Perhaps you want to gain clarity on your future career and gain a competitive edge against other university applicants?

-Join one of Melio’s Computer Science Academic Programmes and develop a broad range of subject foundations across core areas, as well as more advanced knowledge paths for those with an already comprehensive understanding of the subject.
+Join one of Melio’s Computer Science Online Courses and develop a broad range of subject foundations across core areas, as well as more advanced knowledge paths for those with an already comprehensive understanding of the subject.

 Through problem-solving and detailed debate with your expert tutor and classmates, you’ll acquire key technological skills, while enhancing your logic, critical thinking, and communication.